HEYDEV001/Spring-WebApplication/README.md

 ## 📌 Project Objective

-The goal of this project is to build and demonstrate a production-style Spring Boot REST API covering:
+The goal of this project is to build and demonstrate a production-style Spring Boot REST API for learning purposes, covering:

 - CRUD operations for two domain entities: **Employee** and **Department**
 - Clean separation of concerns using Controller → Service → Repository layers